Inefficient Traffic Signals Cause Unneeded Delays and Congestion

 Physical Impacts of ATSPM Implementation

 Implementing an ATSPM system along a corridor makes a noticeable impact on traffic flow.
 Namely, a performance measures system allows agency staff to review historical traffic signal operations to confirm citizen complaints and monitor traffic signal operations to identify faulty equipment.
-Signal timing adjustments can then be made based on recent, continuous traffic conditions instead of the limited day traffic count.
+Signal timing adjustments can be made based on recent, continuous traffic conditions instead of the limited day traffic count.

 Physical Impacts of Adaptive Signal Control Technology Implementation

-The obvious impact of the implementation of an ASCT system is fewer delays due to congested traffic, reduced fuel consumption, and fewer frustrated drivers.
-The improvements, however, extend to numerous other benefits including:
+The apparent impact of implementing an ASCT system is fewer delays due to congested traffic, reduced fuel consumption, and fewer frustrated drivers.
+The improvements, however, extend to numerous other benefits, including:

 - Managing the queueing issues at intersections